 • Garlic- I prefer fresh garlic, but you can use garlic powder in a pinch.

-• Curry powder- This is what give this dish it’s signature curry flavor so be sure to use a fresh, high quality spice.
+• Curry powder- This is what gives this dish its signature curry flavor so be sure to use a fresh, high-quality spice.

 • Bay leaf- This adds a savory, deep flavor to the broth.

-• Lentils- I used green lentis but you can use green or brown lentils.
+• Lentils– I used green lentils but you can use green or brown lentils.

 Where to Buy Lentils